Etzos/PlushieBot/README.md

 installed on your computer.
 In order to use this server you must:

 * Copy the config.json.example file to config.json and edit the contained values
-* Plushie is set to use the Loopback server by default
 * Comment out `from lib import Profile, ChatLib, ChatOnline` and uncomment `from loop.lib import Profile, ChatLib, ChatOnline`
-* For Windows only: In plushieprocess.py change `from multiprocessing import Process, Pipe` to `from multiprocessing.dummy import Process, Pipe`
+* For Windows only: In plushieprocess.py change `from multiprocessing import Process, Pipe` to `from
 * Run the plushieprocess.py file (`python plushieprocess.py` from a command line in that directory)
 * Navigate to the `loop/` directory and run the testconsole.py file (same way as the above)
 * Hope all goes well